Santa Clarita, California: County parks

-The Los Angeles County Department of Parks and Recreation operates one park within the city of Santa Clarita, and two others within the city's sphere of influence.
+The Los Angeles County Department of Parks and Recreation operates one park within the city of Santa Clarita, and one other within the city's sphere of influence.

-William S. Hart Regional Park in Newhall includes the estate of silent film star William S. Hart, known as La Loma de los Vientos (The Hill of the Winds) and has hosted the annual Santa Clarita Cowboy Festival since 1994.
+William S. Hart Regional Park (effective July 1, 2025 the City of Santa Clarita will take over operations of the park) in Newhall includes the estate of silent film star William S. Hart, known as La Loma de los Vientos (The Hill of the Winds) and has hosted the annual Santa Clarita Cowboy Festival since 1994.
 The William S. Hart Museum, one of three Natural History Museums of Los Angeles County, is located on the grounds of Hart Park.
 It is the only Los Angeles County park located within the Santa Clarita city limits.

 Placerita Canyon State Park is in an unincorporated area east of Newhall, in the western San Gabriel foothills on the southeast side of the Santa Clarita Valley.
 It is administered by the Los Angeles County Department of Parks and Recreation, in partnership with California State Parks.
 It features eight hiking trails, equestrian trails, waterfalls, the Oak of the Golden Dream, and the Walker Cabin.
 Its visitor center, known as Placerita Canyon Nature Center includes exhibits and descriptions of the flora and fauna of the region.

-Tesoro Adobe Historic Park was the home of actor Harry Carey, and has been described as "the first tourist attraction in Santa Clarita."
-It is located in the unincorporated community of Tesoro del Valle, at the northernmost point in Valencia.
-In June 2005, Montalvo Properties LLC, the developer of Tesoro del Valle, donated the park to Los Angeles County.